$G$-torsors on perfectoid spaces

-We deduce the general case by considering the pro-\'etale strictly totally disconnected cover $\widetilde{S}\approx S_i\to S$ of \Cref{l:proet-Colmez-cover}: The map $\eta$ then factors through a map $\widetilde{\eta}:\Spa(C,C^+)\to \widetilde{S}$.
+We deduce the general case by considering the pro-\'etale strictly totally disconnected cover $\widetilde{S}\approx\varprojlim_i S_i\to S$ of \Cref{l:proet-Colmez-cover}: the map $\eta$ then factors through a map $\widetilde{\eta}\colon \Spa(C,C^+)\to \widetilde{S}$.
 By the first part, there is an open $W\subseteq \widetilde{S}$ such that $E$ admits a reduction of structure group to $U$ over $X\times W$.
-After shrinking $W$, we may without loss of generality assume that it comes via pullback from some open $W_i\subseteq S_i$.
+After shrinking $W$, we may, without loss of generality, assume that it comes via pullback from some open $W_i\subseteq S_i$.
 Applying \Cref{p:reduction-of-strgrp-in-tilde-limits} once more, this shows that $E$ becomes trivial over $X\times W_i$ for some open $W_i\subseteq S_i$. \end{proof}

-\subsection{$p$-adic integral subgroups for rigid groups of good reduction}
+\subsection{$\boldsymbol{p}$-adic integral subgroups for rigid groups of good reduction}

-In this subsection, we take a closer look at the structure of rigid open subgroups in the special case that $G$ has good reduction.
-Throughout this subsection we fix a rigid group $G$ of good reduction as well as a smooth formal model $\mathcal G$ of $G$ over $\Spf(K^+)$.
+In this subsection, we take a closer look at the structure of rigid open subgroups in the special case that~$G$ has good reduction.
+Throughout this subsection, we fix a rigid group $G$ of good reduction as well as a smooth formal model $\mathcal G$ of $G$ over $\Spf(K^+)$.
 The Lie algebra $\mathfrak g^+$ of $\mathcal G$ is a finite projective $K^+$-module, hence free, and we can consider it as a canonical open $K^+$-lattice $\mathfrak g^+\subseteq \mathfrak g$.
-As before, we also consider these as $v$-sheaves on $K_v$ and write explicitly $\mathfrak g^+(K)$ and $\mathfrak g(K)$ for the underlying modules. \begin{Lemma} The $v$-sheaf $G$ on $\Perf_K$ is the analytic sheafification of the functor
+As before, we also consider these as $v$-sheaves on $K_v$ and write explicitly $\mathfrak g^+(K)$ and $\mathfrak g(K)$ for the underlying modules.